Vision & Purpose

 I will be Responsible & Accountable for my actions

-I will be Respectful to my elders and fellow brothers
+I will be respectful to my elders and all human race

 I will be Self-Disciplined, Honest & Trustworthy.